 - Can employees update their own information?

-The responses to the questions will be the basis of your business case for acquiring HR software.
+The responses to the questions will be the basis of your business case for acquiring new HR software.

 Step 3 - Current Process Steps